binkley/modern-java-practices/README.md

 This document is _agnostic_ between Gradle and Maven: discussion in each section covers both tools (alphabetical order, Gradle before Maven).

-This is not a starter for just Java on JVM:
+This is not a JVM starter for only Java:
 I use it for starting my Kotlin projects, and substitute complilation and code quality plugins.
 Any language on the JVM can find practices and tips.